nice-boys/product-boilerplate/README.md

 - `yarn dev`: Stars the development process for the serverless front- and backend with `now dev`.
 - `yarn server db`: Starts the database locally (note: requires Docker to be up and running and docker-compose to be installed)

-Further, you will frequently use these while developing:
+Further, you will frequently use these commands while developing:

 - `yarn server db:deploy`: Update your local database with changes you made to the datamodel.
+- `yarn run generate`: Runs all the codegenerationcommands in sequence.
+You can also run them manually if necessary:
   - `yarn generate:web`: Generate the fetching hooks and types for the frontend from the `.graphql` files contained within it
   - `yarn run generate:server`: Generate the `schema.graphql` file for the backend from the Nexus schema
   - `yarn run generate:db`: Generate the Prisma database client for the server.

 These are automatically run in a pre-commit hook, so don't worry about calling them manually unless you have a reason to: